sri-arjuna/tui/docs/INSTALL.md

 	su
 	cd /usr/src

-2. Clone the source code into a subdirectory and change to it. git clone https://github.com/sri-arjuna/tui.git cd tui
+2. Clone the source code into a sub directory and change to it. git clone https://github.com/sri-arjuna/tui.git cd tui

-3. Use the autotools behaviour
+3. Use the auto-tools behaviour
 	./configure [--prefix=/] && make && make install